Desert Campaign in Sinai and Palestine

 The neck ribbon colour on the official medal ribbon for the British War Medal.
 This medal was awarded to members who served in a theatre of war during the period from 1914 to 1920 covering mine clearance, service in Russia, and those who served on the home front volunteered for service and were not accepted.

-CLICK HERE If you are ordering descendant medallions to let is know about you and your ancestor (the form has provision for more than one descendant).
+If you are ordering descendant medallions we really need you to also CLICK HERE download the form, fill it out and email it to us to let is know about you and your ancestor (the form has provision for more than one descendant).

 A new organisation called the Saluting Monash Council was launched nationally in the Auditorium of the Shrine of Remembrance, Melbourne on Sunday, 6 November 2016.
 Chair, The Hon Tim Fischer AC and Patron, Professor Roland Perry OAM F Monash as well as other VIPs will attend the launch.